The metabelian Grothendieck conjecture for genus zero curves over finitely generated fields: Acknowledgments

 \section{Acknowledgments}

-The author would like to express sincere gratitude to Prof. Akio Tamagawa for his invaluable assistance and insightful suggestions throughout this research.
-Additionally, the author would like to thank Prof. Yuichiro Taguchi, Takahiro Murotani, and Shun Ishii for their advice.
-This research is supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI Grant Number 23KJ0881.
+The author is sincerely grateful to Prof. Akio~Tamagawa for his generous guidance and helpful suggestions throughout this work.
+The author also thanks Prof. Yuichiro~Taguchi, Takahiro Murotani, and Shun~Ishii for their advice.
+This work was supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI Grant Number 23KJ0881.